monopolize-all/Wave-Sim/README.md

 # Wave-Sim
 A python application to display wave equations.
-Made using Python 3 and Pyglet.
+Made using Python 3 and tkinter.

 # Running the program

 To run the program, first clone this repository to a local directory.

-Then run the following command in a terminal opened from this directory to install all required dependencies:
+Then run main.py from the same terminal.

 ```
-pip install -r requirements.txt
+python3 main.py
 ```

-Finally run main.py from the same terminal.
+OR
 ```
 python main.py
 ```